hzqst/MetaHookSv/README.md

 Although using hook is likely to be dangerous in games, there is no VAC ban reported yet.

-Btw Sven Co-op is not a [game that protected by VAC](https://store.steampowered.com/search/?term=Sven&category2=8)
+Btw Sven Co-op is not a [game protected by VAC](https://store.steampowered.com/search/?term=Sven&category2=8)

+You can even connect to a "VAC protected" server with `-insecure`, as VAC is not working at all in Sven Co-op.

-Use a separate account to play Sven Co-op if you worry about getting banned, since Sven Co-op is a free game.
+Use a separate account to play Sven Co-op if you still worry about VAC ban wave.
+Sven Co-op is a free game.

 ## Manual Installation